JuliaMath/Roots.jl/docs/src/roots.md

 ```

-The endpoints and function values can even be infinite:
+The endpoints and function values can even be infinite for the default `Bisection` algorithm over `Float64` values:

 ```jldoctest roots
 julia> find_zero(x -> Inf*sign(x), (-Inf, Inf))  # Float64 only